Community Partnerships —

 The goal of Community Learning Centers is to support student achievement while revitalizing neighborhoods and maximizing the community’s return on its investment in public schools.
-Each CLC includes a full-time Resource Coordinator who knows the specific needs of the school, its families and the community.
-The Resource Coordinator is key to the success of the CLC, as partnerships must be recruited, developed and supported to meet the individual needs of students, impact school success and reflect community interests.
+A full-time Resource Coordinator who knows the specific needs of the school, its families and the community is key to the success of a CLC.
+The Resource Coordinator recruits partnerships, and developes supports to meet the individual needs of students to impact school success and reflect community interests.

 CLCs engage the community through a variety of strategies, including:

 - School governance and leadership (LSDMCs — Local School Decision-Making Committees)

 - Co-located service partners (i.e. health, recreation, adult education, etc.)

 - Door-to-door campaigns to inform and solicit support